kyverno/website/content/en/docs/Writing policies/validate.md

 ## Deny rules

 In addition to applying patterns to check resources, a validation rule can deny a request based on a set of conditions written as expressions.
-A `deny` condition, unlike a pattern overlay, is constructed of key, [operator](/docs/writing-policies/preconditions/#operators), and value combination and is useful for applying fine-grained access controls that cannot otherwise be performed using native Kubernetes RBAC, or when wanting to explicitly deny requests based upon operations performed against existing objects.
+A `deny` condition, unlike a pattern overlay, is constructed of key, [operator](/docs/writing-policies/preconditions/#operators), and value combination and is useful for applying fine-grained access controls that cannot otherwise be performed using native Kubernetes RBAC, or when wanting to explicitly deny requests based upon operations performed against existing objects. `deny` conditions also have access to more advanced capabilities including [context variables](/docs/writing-policies/external-data-sources/), the full contents of the [AdmissionReview](/docs/introduction/), built-in [variables](/docs/writing-policies/variables/), and the complete [JMESPath filtering system](/docs/writing-policies/jmespath/).

 You can use `match` and `exclude` to select when the rule should be applied and then use additional conditions in the `deny` declaration to apply fine-grained controls.

-{{% alert title="Note" color="info" %}}
-When using a `deny` statement, `validationFailureAction` must be set to `Enforce` to block the request.
-{{% /alert %}}

 Also see using [Preconditions](/docs/writing-policies/preconditions) for matching rules based on variables. `deny` statements can similarly use `any` and `all` blocks like those available to `preconditions`.

-In addition to admission review request data, user information, and built-in variables, `deny` rules and preconditions can also operate on ConfigMap data, data from API server lookups, etc.

 ### Deny DELETE requests based on labels